 The new space concept offers several advantages:

-In CityGML 3.0, all geometric representations are defined in the Core module only.
+In the CityGML 3.0 CM, all geometric representations are only defined in the Core module.
 This makes (a) models of the thematic modules simpler as they no longer need to be associated directly with the geometry classes, and (b) implementation easier as all spatial concepts have only to be implemented once in the Core module and all thematic modules like Building, Relief, WaterBody, etc. are inheriting them.

 The space concept supports the expression of explicit topological, geometrical, and thematic relations between spaces and spaces, spaces and space boundaries, and space boundaries and space boundaries.
-Thus, implementing the checking of geometric-topological consistency will become easier, because most checks can be expressed and performed on the CityGML Core module and then automatically apply to all thematic modules
+Thus, implementing the checking of geometric-topological consistency will become easier This is because most checks can be expressed and performed on the CityGML Core module and then automatically applied to all thematic modules.

 For the analysis of navigable spaces (e.g. to generate IndoorGML data from CityGML) algorithms can be defined on the level of the Core module.
 These algorithms will then work with all CityGML feature classes and also ADEs as they are derived from the Core.
-The same is true for other applications of 3D city models listed in [Biljecki et al. 2015] such as visibility analyses including shadow casting or solar irradiation analyses.
+The same is true for other applications of 3D city models listed in [Biljecki et al. 2015] such as visibility analyses, including shadow casting or solar irradiation analyses.

-Practitioners and developers do not see much of the space concept, because the space and space boundary classes are just abstract classes.
+Practitioners and developers do not see much of the space concept.
+This is because the space and space boundary classes are just abstract classes.
 Only elements representing objects from concrete subclasses such as Building, BuildingRoom, or TrafficSpace will appear in CityGML data sets.

 7.4.2.
 Modelling City Objects by the Composition of Spaces